mikezulugolf/fiddlersazscan/README.md

 A simple "sort -n -r -k 6 output.txt | head -20" tells you what the top 20 of the recorded requests.

 I hope you find it as useful in problem determination as several of my support colleagues did.

+# fiddlersazscan2html
+## Purpose
+as above, but produces HTML output